evermoving/SystemCaptioner/README.md

 ## Get started (Windows)

+0. Install Python (currently compatible versions: Python 3.{7,8,9,10,11,12}.)

 1. Clone the repository and navigate into the folder:
 ```bash
 git clone https://github.com/evermoving/SystemCaptioner
 cd SystemCaptioner
 ```
+Alternatively download the repo as .zip from this page

 2. Create a virtual environment inside the cloned repo:
 ```bash
 python -m venv venv